EMDR

 Supports healing of attachment injuries with attuned, compassionate care.

-Why Attachment-Focused EMDR is Ideal for Complex Trauma
+is Ideal for Complex Trauma?

 Attachment-Focused EMDR was developed specifically to address these needs.

-✅ It prioritizes the therapeutic relationship as a secure base.
+It prioritizes the therapeutic relationship as a secure base.

-✅ It honors developmental trauma by recognizing how early relationships shaped self-worth, trust, and emotional safety.
+It honors developmental trauma by recognizing how early relationships shaped self-worth, trust, and emotional safety.

-Attachment-Focused EMDR doesn’t sacrifice the power of EMDR—it simply adapts it.
+Attachment-Focused EMDR doesn’t sacrifice the power of EMDR - it simply adapts it.

 Instead of racing through memories, it helps survivors feel:

-🌿 Safe enough to truly let go
+Seen, Heard, Respected, In control of their pace, Safe enough to truly let go

-🌟 Bottom Line
+Bottom Line

-Traditional EMDR’s faster BLS is highly effective for single-event trauma, where the system can tolerate quick processing.
+✔ Traditional EMDR’s faster BLS is highly effective for single-event trauma, where the system can tolerate quick processing.

-For complex trauma survivors, whose histories often include chronic betrayal, neglect, and emotional injury, this approach can be too activating and feel chaotic or even re-traumatizing.
+✔ For complex trauma survivors, whose histories often include chronic betrayal, neglect, and emotional injury, this approach can be too activating and feel chaotic or even re-traumatizing.

-It recognizes that real healing happens not through force, but through attunement, safety, and compassionate, present-moment connection.
+✔ Attachment-Focused EMDR recognizes that real healing happens not through force, but through attunement, safety, and compassionate, present-moment connection.

 The Phases of